glamod/cdm_reader_mapper/docs/index.rst

 .. note:: **Data from other data models than those already available can be read, providing that this data meets the basic specifications listed above.
 A data model can be built externally and fed into the tool.**

-In addition, those data will be mapped the standardized C3S CDS Common Data Model CDM_.
+In addition, those data will be mapped to the standardized C3S CDS Common Data Model (CDM_).

 .. toctree::
    :maxdepth: 2